-Added Land/New Database With Records: Added land or a new database for which acceptable production reports, based upon the production records obtained from a person sharing in the crop/P/T's production for the current CY or transferred APH data, have been filed by the insured's production reporting date for the current CY by the insured or to which assigned yields apply.
+Added Land/New Database With Records: Added land or a new database for which acceptable production reports, based upon the production records obtained from a person sharing in the crop/P/T's production for the current CY or transferred APH data, have been filed on or before the production reporting date for the current CY by the insured or to which assigned yields apply.

-Added Land/New Database Without Records: Added land or a new database for which acceptable production reports have not been filed by the insured's production reporting date for the current CY and has not been planted to the crop by the insured or to which assigned yields do not apply.
+Added Land/New Database Without Records: Added land or a new database for which acceptable production reports have not been filed on or before the production reporting date for the current CY and has not been planted to the crop by the insured or to which assigned yields do not apply.